Malcolm! has an inbuilt versioning system and optional scheduled publishing and approval functionality.

 The Approval functionality adds a stage between turning a draft into a published version - the draft has to be approved.
 This functionality can be useful if you work in an organisation where a legal or compliance department wants to review any changes to customer facing communications.
 It can also be useful if one team member, for example a manager or editor, wants to ensure they personally review all content changes submitted by staff members (or perhaps freelancers) before those changes are allowed to go live.

 Approvals functionality is off by default.
-To turn it on go to the Settings section, Advanced settings.
+To turn it on go to the Settings section, General settings, Content approval.

 Although you can technically approve your own content the approval functionality makes most sense when you have several team members on an Instance.
 So it tends to be used by instances that are on our Team or Enterprise plan.
 You can choose which users on your instance have the approval privilege via the Team section.